Electric bicycle: Power-on-demand and pedal-assist

-Some newer electric bikes include a pedal assist system (PAS) with or without throttle, allowing riders to pedal alongside the electric motor to increase distance per charge.
-There are also electric bike conversion kits for turning non-electric bikes into e-bikes.
+Some newer electric bikes include a pedal assist system (PAS) with or without throttle, allowing riders to pedal while using the electric motor to increase range.
+There are electric propulsion conversion kits for ordinary bicycles.

 Power-on-demand only

-Some e-bikes have an electric motor that operates on a power-on-demand basis only.
-In this case, the electric motor is engaged and operated manually using a throttle, which is usually on the handgrip just like the ones on a motorbike or scooter.
-These sorts of e-bikes often, but not always, have more powerful motors than pedelecs do.
+Some e-bikes have an electric motor that operates on a power-on-demand basis only; the motor is engaged and operated manually using a throttle, with control usually on the handgrip as on a motorbike or scooter.
+These sorts of e-bikes often, but not always, have more powerful motors than pedelecs.

 With power-on-demand only e-bikes the rider can: